User65k/generic-async-http-client/README.md

 2. Add Sessions - to make multiple requests more efficient
 3. Add a cookie jar for the sessions
-4. Alow a Body to be streamed from a server
+4. Allow a Body to be streamed from a server
-5. Alow a Body to be streamed to a server
+5. Allow a Body to be streamed to a server